cmbeese/refuge_experiment_data/README.md

 sela_profiles.csv - mean, median, mode, maximum, and minimum availability of refuge (percentage) for each bin
                  empirically derived from Selayar data and (2018) refuge function

-sela_refuges.csv - mean, median, mode, maximum, and minimum availability to predators (proportion) for each bin
-                empirically derived from Selayar data and (2018) refuge function

 R Scripts:

 ROE_model - model function